-The new Panerai Radiomir PAM 338 hand-wound watch that has just been presented at SIHH 2010 convention of Swiss watchmakers, offers you a combination of the easily recognizable vintage-styled design of the famous Italian watchmaking brand with the new mechanical movement, which is crafted exclusively at Panerai’s own production facilities in Switzerland: a real treat for those tired of numerous “modified” movements based on dirt-cheap ETA ebauches.
+The hand-wound Radiomir PAM 338 that was presented at the SIHH 2010, offers you a particularly impressive combination of Panerai’s easily recognizable vintage-styled exterior with the new mechanical movement, which is crafted exclusively at their own production facilities in Switzerland: a real treat for those tired of numerous “modified” movements based on inexpensive ETA blank calibers.

-Equipped with the same Caliber P.999 manufacture manual-wind movement and packed in the identically-shaped 42mm case, the Panerai Radiomir PAM338 is a sibling of the Radiomir PAM 337 timepiece.
+Equipped with the same Caliber P.999 manufacture movement and packed in the identically-shaped 42mm case, the Panerai Radiomir PAM338 is a sibling of the Radiomir PAM 337 revealed at the same event.
 Beating at just 21,600 vibrations per hour, the movement may feel a bit archaic, but this was probably done by choice since the mechanism is supposed to power less expensive members of the Italian brand’s ‘historic’ line.

 Returning to the exterior design similarities between the 337 and this 338, I would say that the only noticeable difference between the two is that while the PAM337 comes in a polished steel body, the PAM338 has its prominent case made of brushed titanium, which is nicely contrasted by a polished stainless steel bezel.

-This combination of materials and types of finish makes the watch not only to feel, but also to look a lot lighter.
+This combination of materials and types of finish makes the watch not only feel but also look a lot lighter.

-To my taste, these materials just do not mix together.
-You either make the watch in gold, or stick to titanium and steel.
-Of course, you can also use white gold (or even platinum) if you are so eager to make the watch more “precious.”
+To my taste, these materials just do not mix.
+You either make the case in gold or stick to titanium and steel.
+Of course, you can also use white gold (or even platinum) if you are so eager to make it feel more “precious.”

 Just don’t mix them, dammit!